andrewferrier/email2pdf/README.md

 Makefile using the `unittest` or `unittest_test` targets (the second is more verbose, and stops on failing tests).

+### Code Coverage

+There is a code coverage target in the Makefile.
+You'll need to have the `coverage` Python module installed (`pip3 install coverage`) to run it.

 ### Debian

 * Install all the package dependencies listed in the